devichand579/MAC/README.md

 ```
 Go through the `template_training.sh` script and fill in the required parameters for finetuning the models.

-## Training text auto-completion models for Multimodal Auto-Completion
+## Training and inference for text auto-completion models for Multimodal Auto-Completion

-Navigate to the TAC_models directory and go through the respective README.md files of MPC and QB for training the text auto-completion models.
+Navigate to the TAC_models directory and go through the respective README.md files of MPC and QB for training and inference of text auto-completion models.

 ## Running inference for Multimodal Auto-Completion